Liver Cancer Program

 A liver tumor may grow large enough to be seen or felt.
 Additionally, an imaging study performed for an unrelated reason may reveal an asymptomatic liver mass that warrants further investigation.
 If appropriate, a physician may order a biopsy to confirm or rule out a liver cancer diagnosis.

-Treatment for a malignant liver tumor can vary depending on the type and stage of the cancer.
+Treatment for a malignant liver tumor can vary depending on the type and stage of cancer.
 To address a single tumor with no blood vessel involvement, a partial hepatectomy may be the best option.
-This surgical procedure involves removing the affected area of the liver while keeping a sufficient portion of the organ intact so that it can continue to perform its essential functions.
+This surgical procedure removes the affected area of the liver while keeping a sufficient portion of the organ intact.
 If surgery poses a high risk of liver failure, such as in the case of cirrhosis, a liver transplant may be a better option.